 Plan a sustainable cadence: consistency over complexity

-One main theme per month gives breathing room.
+For example: one main theme per month

 -